 - Less environmental risk in the case of a fuel spill

 - Abundant supply of natural gas and dedicated marine fuel terminals means price stability and dedicated supply chain

-With the Port of Tacoma location of the Tacoma LNG plant, Puget LNG is ideally placed to fulfill the LNG fueling needs of the marine industry in Puget Sound.
+With the Port of Tacoma location of the Tacoma LNG facility, Puget LNG is ideally placed to fulfill the LNG fueling needs of the marine industry in Puget Sound.
 The facility is designed specifically to meet maritime fueling requirements with shoreside direct loading access.

 TOTE Maritime is a leader the industry in environmental responsibility through many environmental initiatives including plans to convert their vessels to liquefied natural gas power (LNG).

 In 2015, TOTE introduced two LNG-powered containerships to the Puerto Rico trade.
 These Marlin-class vessels are the most advanced, environmentally responsible vessels of their kind – resulting in a 98% reduction in nitrogen oxide emissions, 97% reduction in sulfur oxide and a 72% reduction in carbon dioxide emissions.